-- New employee orientation PowerPoint presentations at the time of hiring, - Annual New Student Orientation programs featuring: - $\circ\,$ Initial floor meetings with first year students where crime prevention and safety are discussed, - o Discussions during transfer student orientation, - Themed events such as Spring Fling, Consent Event and National Night Out, - Campus Safety officers presented Safety & Security presentations at several RA Floor Meetings in several residence halls, - Themed weeks or months such as Safe Spring Break Week where the Department of Campus Safety works with other campus offices to increase awareness through campus posters, informal programs etc. - Timely Warnings that related to specific criminal events on campus and in the immediate area, - McDaniel Free Press and campus email may be used to present crime prevention information important to current crime trends on campus.
+- New employee orientation PowerPoint presentations at the time of hiring, - Annual New Student Orientation programs featuring: - Initial floor meetings with first year students where crime prevention and safety are discussed - o Discussions during transfer student orientation - Themed events such as Consent Event. - Campus Safety officers presented Safety & Security presentations at several RA Floor Meetings in several residence halls. - Themed weeks or months such as Safe Spring Break Week where the Department of Campus Safety works with other campus offices to increase awareness through campus posters, informal programs etc. - Timely Warnings that related to specific criminal events on campus and in the immediate area. - RA and Peer Mentor Training on Substance Use and Safety Awareness. - Student Accessibility and Support Services Training - Campus Safety Officers held self-defense classes for students. - CHOICES: student-directed theater production as part of first-year orientation that depicts the variety of important choices related to well-being students face in college, including high risk alcohol and drug use, how concerned friends can respond, and the resources on campus. - Social Media posts and monthly Parent/Family Newsletter safety information. - Self-Medicating for Anxiety and Depression - Sleep and Substance Use - Cannabis Awareness Posters

-Additionally, during the year through programming by various Academic and Campus Life departments and the Rape Crisis Intervention Service the topic of sexual violence is dealt with on an on-going basis.
+Additionally, during the year through programming by various Academic and Campus Life departments and the Care Healing Center the topic of sexual violence is dealt with on an on-going basis.
 Commuter students have an opportunity to attend crime prevention events sponsored by the Department of Campus Safety and the Office of Student Engagement which are schedule upon request.
-Additionally, resident students are provided with programming cosponsored by Resident Life and Campus Safety.
+Additionally, resident students are provided with programming co-sponsored by Resident

+Life and Campus Safety.
 The frequency of these programs varies based upon the requests from students and RAs.